 Research articles should present new experimental studies in elaborate form that constitute a significant contribution to knowledge.
-Kindly follow author guideline for manuscript preparation.
-You may download word template by clicking here.
+Kindly follow the author guidelines for manuscript preparation.

 |Open Submissions||Indexed||Peer Reviewed|

 Review articles should be balanced with the objective analyses of the current research topics with descriptions of relevant scientific literature and discussions that are easy to grasp for the audience of any materials-science related discipline.
 Review articles should provide the authors' insight into future directions and their opinion of the major challenges faced by researchers in the field.
 They should be around 10-20 double-spaced typed pages.
-Kindly follow author guideline for manuscript preparation.
-You may download word template by clicking here.
+Kindly follow the author guidelines for manuscript preparation.

 |Open Submissions||Indexed||Peer Reviewed|